aboyalejandro/rag-data-engineers-demo/README.md

 # Building a Full RAG System with Agno: Semantic Chunking, Metadata Filters, and Document Processing

+This repo is part of a RAG series of [The Pipe & The Line Substack](https://thepipeandtheline.substack.com/).

 This project demonstrates how to build a complete Retrieval-Augmented Generation (RAG) system using [Agno](https://github.com/agno-ai/agno), a powerful Python framework for AI agents and knowledge management.
 We'll walk through implementing semantic chunking, metadata filtering, and document processing for a social media posts knowledge base.

 ## 🎯 What We're Building